Annapurna North Base Camp Trek - 14 Days

 • Travel insurance (it is highly recommended to have travel insurance that covers trekking at high altitudes).

-• Extra meals and beverages. while you are in Kathmandu
+• Extra meals and beverages. while you are in Kathmandu and Pokhara

 • Personal expenses such as laundry, phone calls, and snacks.